Table of Contents

 Who benefits from using Django?

-Developers: Save time with built-in tools like authentication and admin panels, with flexibility for customization.
+Developers: Save time with built-in tools such as authentication and admin panels, while maintaining flexibility for customization.

-Admins: Use the pre-built admin interface to manage data and user roles without coding.
+Admins: Manage data and user roles using the pre-built admin interface without coding.

 How does Django ensure security?

-Django includes built-in protections against common vulnerabilities, such as SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).
-It also supports secure user authentication, password management, and data sanitization, thereby reducing the need for manual security coding.
+Django includes built-in protections against common vulnerabilities, including SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).
+It also supports secure user authentication, password management, and data sanitization, reducing the need for manual security coding.

 Is Django suitable for large-scale applications?

-Yes, Django is highly scalable, supporting high-traffic sites like Instagram, Pinterest, and Mozilla.
-Its “shared-nothing” architecture allows adding hardware (e.g., database or application servers) without affecting other components, ensuring performance as traffic grows.
+Yes, Django is highly scalable and supports high-traffic sites such as Instagram, Pinterest, and Mozilla.
+Its “shared-nothing” architecture allows you to adding hardware, such as database or application servers, without affecting other components, ensuring consistent performance as traffic increases.

 How does Django’s admin panel work?

 Django’s built-in admin panel is a customizable interface for managing application data, users, and permissions.
-Developers register models in admin.py to make them editable, allowing admins to perform CRUD (Create, Read, Update, Delete) operations without writing custom code.
+Developers register models in admin.py to make them editable, allowing admins to perform create, read, update, and delete (CRUD) operations without custom code.

 What is Django’s MVT architecture?